UBBGDSC/go-wokrshop/README.md

 - [Marrio Carrion](https://www.youtube.com/c/MarioCarrion) is a very experienced Software Engineer, making videos largely about Go.
 His videos require some Go and Software Engineering experience in general.
 - [Golang Dojo](https://www.youtube.com/@GolangDojo/videos) is a YouTuber talking about Go (but unfortunately seems to be relatively inactive lately), which is more beginner-friendly.
 - [Nic Jackson's microservices tutorial](https://www.youtube.com/watch?v=VzBGi_n65iU&list=PLmD8u-IFdreyh6EUfevBcbiuCKzFk0EW_) is an amazing one to follow along.
 It is a bit outdated (e.g. using Gorilla as the web framework), but most of the material is still relevant.
 It's mainly how Alex learned Go before for his first job.
+- This [amazing presentation](https://www.youtube.com/watch?v=oV9rvDllKEg) from Rob Pike, one of Go's founders, talking about concurrency and parallelism.
+- Most Gophercon videos.
+They are available for free on YouTube.

 ## Useful Go open-source projects